chromatone/chromatone.center/theory/music/notation/national/index.md

 ## Japan

 **Kunkunshi** (工工四  (Okinawan) pronounced [kuŋkunɕiː]) is the traditional notation system by which music is recorded in the Ryukyu Islands.
 The term kunkunshi originally referred to the first three notes of a widely known Chinese melody, although today it is used almost exclusively in reference to the sheet music.

+Kunkunshi is believed to have been first developed by Mongaku Terukina or by his student Choki Yakabi in the early to mid-1700s.
+However, it was not until the end of the 19th century that the form became standardized for writing sanshin music.

 ![](./Kunkunshi.jpg)